a100spokes/shag2820/JS/Page_with_Paralax/README.md

-# This lazy loading page made with grids .

- - Simulates async request
+# Page with parallax effect
+ - Made with JS

 # Quick Start

 ```
-- run dev tools in browser window
+- run index.html in browser
-- set speed connection to low for lazy loader showing

 ```